 Why your gymnast needs a Competition Nutrition Strategy

-What parents and coaches need to consider is the intensity and duration of the warmup process, which is very different from compulsory through optional/elite/NCAA gymnasts.
+What parents and coaches need to consider is the intensity and duration of the warmup process.
+Which is very different from compulsory through optional/elite/NCAA gymnasts.

-High level gymnast warmups are very different than lower levels.
-The lower level gymnast (compulsory, lower optional) would be fine with a pre-meet meal/snack and a little something during the meet.
+High-level gymnast warmups are very different than lower levels.
+The lower-level gymnast (compulsory, lower optional) would be fine with a pre-meet meal/snack and a little something during the meet.

 Why does pre-competition nutrition matter?

-You are Away from Home-For travel meets, it’s easy to get off a schedule, especially in the GI department.
+For travel meets, it’s easy to get off a schedule, especially in the GI department.
 It’s important to stick with a consistent meal/snack/fluid schedule to help with bowel regularity which can for sure throw off an athlete’s performance if not in check.

 Secondly, try to scout out the food situation before you travel.
-I am not saying you need to meal prep every single meal/snack and live out of a cooler, but don’t get caught with the only food establishment available not having a single vegetable or non-fried carbohydrate or protein option.
+I am not saying you need to meal prep every single meal/snack and live out of a cooler.
+But don’t get caught with the only available food establishment not having a single vegetable or non-fried carbohydrate or protein option.

-You chose the wrong restaurants to eat at before and during the meet.
 I can assure you that most gymnasts will not compete well on a big plate of spicy cheddar cheese jalapeño nachos or a corndog from the concession stand.
 From a nutrition perspective, that’s too much fat and not enough carbohydrate for optimal fueling.